benhaslett/FRFAQ/README.md

 **Moral Question:** What about morality?

-**Explanation:** Our universe is optimal because it embraces morality.
+**Explanation:** Our universe is optimal because of it.
 You require it, or more precisely, the sensation that you need it.
 The voice of conscience?
 That's us.
 Jiminy Cricket sends his regards.

 ---